rahulv2021/covid19_vaccine_availability_tracker/README.md

 ```

 # TODO
-1. Cron and notify on mobile when our requirement matches (For ex.
-18+ covaxin anywhere in delhi)   URGENT and IMPORTANT
-2. automate OTP login (figuring out some ways) NOT URGENT as current token has lifetime of 12+ hrs
+1. automate OTP login (figuring out some ways) NOT URGENT as current token has lifetime of 12+ hrs